yongac/yongac.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a postdoctoral fellow in the department of mathematics and statistics at Queen's University in Kingston, Ontario.
-I received my PhD in December 2022, and I was fortunate to be advised by [Serdar Yüksel](https://mast.queensu.ca/~yuksel/) and [Gürdal Arslan](http://www2.hawaii.edu/~gurdal/).
+I am a researcher and programmer interested in reinforcement learning for single- and multi-agent decision-making.
+In August 2023, I will be joining the ECE Department at the University of Toronto as a postdoctoral fellow, where I am excited to work with [Lacra Pavel](https://www.control.utoronto.ca/~pavel/) on learning in games.
+I previously received my PhD from the department of mathematics and statistics at Queen's University in Kingston, Ontario, where I was fortunate to be advised by [Serdar Yüksel](https://mast.queensu.ca/~yuksel/) and [Gürdal Arslan](http://www2.hawaii.edu/~gurdal/).

-My research interests generally fall into two categories:
-  1. The design and analysis of learning algorithms for sequential decision-making problems.
-This includes models such as multi-armed bandits, (partially observed) Markov decision problems, and stochastic games.
-  2. Understanding how strategic learning agents interact.
-I want to understand how and why certain collective behaviours emerge in multi-agent settings.
-To make sense of these questions, I investigate structural properties of various game theoretic models.

 For a list of papers and preprints, please check out my [publications page.](https://yongac.github.io/publications/)

-If you're interested in collaborating, please reach out!
+If you're interested in collaborating or have any technical questions about my work, please reach out!

 ## Contact: